themadblogger/themadblogger.github.io/_pages/about.md

 ---
 layout: page
-title: About TheTrashman.com
+title: About TheMadBlogger.com
 permalink: /about
 comments: false
 redirect_from:
   - "/About"
 ---

-I'll wreck you
+What do you want from me?